Northern Virginia Fairfax and Arlington Counties Permits

 Regulations for New Work Zone Certifications

-In addition, any new permit applications must endorse and submit the LUP-WZ document with all permit applications, as well as the LUP-SP (NOVA) document and E&S (LUP-Erosion) form.
+In addition, any new permit applications must endorse and submit the LUP-WZ document with all permit applications, as well as the LUP-SP (Northern Virginia) document and E and S (LUP-Erosion) form.

 Final Inspection Request

-In order to simplify requesting final inspection process, maintain accurate digital records and prevent misplacement of manually delivered requests, effective September 25, 2006, all permittees are required to use an online fill-in the blank form to request final inspection.
+In order to simplify requests for the final inspection process, maintain accurate digital records and prevent misplacement of manually delivered requests, effective Sept.
+25, 2006, all permittees are required to use an online form to request final inspection.
 The Request for Final Inspection form is available on the Forms web page.
-Due to our staffing shortages, this will be the only way we accept requests for inspections.
+This will be the only way we accept requests for inspections.